Mongo2Go/Mongo2Go/README.md

 ![Logo](src/mongo2go_200_200.png)

-Mongo2Go is a manged wrapper around the latest MongoDB binaries.
+Mongo2Go is a managed wrapper around the latest MongoDB binaries.
 It targets **.NET 3.5** and works in later versions, too.
 This Nuget package contains the executables of _mongo**d**_, _mongoimport_ and _mongoexport_ **v3.2.6** (64bit).

 Mongo2Go has two use cases: